k0kubun/string_template/README.md

 ## Benchmark
-Following is the benchmark result showing how string\_template is faster than ERB (Erubi, to be technically accurate), executed on Ruby trunk (2.6).
+Following is the benchmark result showing how string\_template is faster than ERB (Erubi, to be technically accurate), executed on Ruby master (2.6).
 This repo includes [this actual benchmarking script](https://github.com/amatsuda/string_template/blob/master/benchmark.rb) so that you can try it on your machine.

 ```